Clock changes are part of seaman’s life. The first time I heard about the ship’s time being retarded was, well, a bit confusing.

 Let’s talk about clock advance first.

-First and foremost, chose your base time where you can apply the 20 minute increment.
+First and foremost, choose your base time where you can apply the 20-minute increment.
 Is it gonna be the old time or the new time?

-Since the time will be advanced, you must change the 8 to 12 watch 20 minutes earlier.
+Since you will advance the time, you must join the 8 to 12 watch 20 minutes earlier.

 This means that you must be on the bridge on or before 23:40H using the OLD TIME.